 Pam Hall is the go-to person both for the Colemans and for parents!
 As Associate Director, she has her finger on the year-round pulse of Coleman Country.
 Accessible and knowledgeable about all facets of camp, Pam has been an integral part of the team for the past 30+ years.
 While her home base is the office, which we appropriately call Town Hall because it is the center of operations, she brings her expertise to all areas of camp and is a knowledgeable liaison for parents.
-Coleman Country is a family affair for the Hall family as well: husband Dan is a leader of the year-round ace maintenance staff that keep our grounds pristine and continually enhanced; daughter Julia and sons Glenn and Lucas are all former campers and current staff members.
+Coleman Country is a family affair for the Hall family as well: husband Dan is a leader of the year-round ace maintenance staff that keep our grounds pristine and continually enhanced; daughter Julia and sons Glenn and Lucas are all former campers and staff members.

-Anna Coleman (no relation, but we would happily have her as part of our family!) has been at Coleman Country for 25 years, first as a counselor of the Pioneers and now as their co-supervisor.
+Anna Coleman (no relation, but we would happily have her as part of our family!) has been at Coleman Country for 28 years, first as a counselor of the Pioneers and now as their co-supervisor.
 Anna holds an M.S. in Education, and during the school year, she teaches kindergarten for the New York City Board of Education.
 Her three children have "grown up" at camp with us; Jenna, Lindsay, and Matt are all former Coleman Country campers and counselors.

-Michelle Berger has been at Coleman Country for more than two decades!
+Michelle Berger has been at Coleman Country for more than three decades!
 She began her tenure as a Pioneer, our youngest camper, and now is a co-supervisor of this division!
 Working her way through the ranks, Michelle has been a CIT, an assistant counselor, and a counselor.
 During the school year, she is a special education teacher in South Huntington.
 Michelle received her B.S. in Elementary and Special Education, and her M.S. in Educational Technology.
 She is the mom of camper Ben.

 Ed Stankewick co-supervisor of the Scouts, is an elementary music teacher and reading specialist in the New York City schools, with a B.A. in film and music and an M.A. in elementary education.
 He writes, records, and performs children's music.
 Ed, who was a second grade counselor at Coleman Country before becoming a supervisor, is known camp-wide for his musical sing-alongs!
-His children, Eddie Jr. and Anthony, are longtime CCDC campers.
+His children, Eddie Jr. and Anthony, are longtime CCDC campers and counselors.

-Dimitri Bernadel, one of the co-supervisor of the Explorers, has been at Coleman Country for 17 years, having held positions here since he was an assistant counselor.
+Dimitri Bernadel, one of the co-supervisor of the Explorers, has been at Coleman Country for 20 years, having held positions here since he was an assistant counselor.
 He holds a B.A. in Political Science from Binghamton University, and an M.S. in Curriculum and Teaching from Fordham University.
 He is the dad of two future campers, Oliver and Madeline.

 Bob Ednick, A.K.A.
-"Big Bob," is celebrating 23 years with Coleman Country, and currently serves as a 49ers co-supervisor.
+"Big Bob," is celebrating 26 years with Coleman Country, and currently serves as a 49ers co-supervisor.
 A teacher of physical education and health, he has a B.S. in Physical Education and an M.S. in Guidance and Counseling from Long Island University.
 Children Marci and Mathew are former campers and counselors, and grandchildren, Hannah, Scott, Sydney, and Lily are all Coleman Country campers.

 Margie Noble is a co-supervisor of our oldest campers, the 49ers.
-Margie began in Coleman Country as a counselor, and has been at camp for 24 years.
+Margie began in Coleman Country as a counselor, and has been at camp for 27 years.
 She is a retired high school special education teacher for the New York City Board of Education.
 She has dual certification in Special Education and Elementary Education and is a peer mediator.
 Her grandson, Dylan, is a Coleman Country camper.

-Melanye Stromberg, also a co-supervisor of the 49ers, has been part of the Coleman family for 30 years!
+Melanye Stromberg, also a co-supervisor of the 49ers, has been part of the Coleman family for 32 years!
 During that time, she has worked her way through every facet of camp from camper, C.I.T., assistant counselor, and counselor, to supervisor of what she coins her "favorite division!"
 Melanye is a special education teacher in Queens for children in grades 3- 8.
 She holds a B.S. in Deaf Studies from Towson University and an M.S. in Speech-Language Pathology from Adelphi University.

-Michael Mayo, completing the foursome on the 49ers leadership team, began his stint at Coleman Country 18 years ago as a camper.
+Michael Mayo, completing the foursome on the 49ers leadership team, began his stint at Coleman Country 21 years ago as a camper.
 A recent graduate of Indiana University where he received a B.A. degree in kinesiology with a focus on physical education, Mike is a middle school physical education teacher in Queens.
 Having basically grown up at Coleman Country and now joining the leadership ranks, Mike proclaims, "Nothing could be finer than to be a 49er!"

-Kevin Freeman, aquatics supervisor, has been at Coleman Country for 20 years.
+Kevin Freeman, aquatics supervisor, has been at Coleman Country for 23 years.
 A speech pathologist in the New York City schools, he also is an adjunct instructor at Kingsborough Community College.
 He has a B.A. from Emerson College and a M.S. in Speech and Language from C.W.
 Post.
 Kevin's three children have all been campers and staff members.

 Paul Baron, with 30 years at Coleman Country, heads up the wagon train of buses as supervisor of transportation.
 Besides overseeing the pick-up and delivery of every camper at his or her home, Paul is an integral part of training our CDL-licensed drivers, a role he has had for the past 10 years.
 Having begun at CCDC as a 3-year-old camper, he "basically spent [his] entire life at camp!"
 Arguably with the most diverse camp skill set of all, Paul has been supervisor of tennis, programming, and the outdoor adventure course zipline, in addition to spending his "off-season" at Coleman Country in the office.
 He has a B.A. in psychology from Hofstra University and a J.D. from Hofstra as well.